Reforestum/dynamic-world/README.md

 # dynamic-world 🛰️

-Wrapper package around [Google's Dynamic World App](https://dynamicworld.app/) [^1], to easily monitor forests and calculate their carbon storage on a near-real time.
+Wrapper package around [Google's Dynamic World App](https://dynamicworld.app/) [^1], to easily monitor forests and calculate their co2 storage on a near-real time.

 [^1]: This dataset is produced for the Dynamic World Project by Google in partnership with National Geographic Society and the World Resources Institute.